 - Rubinstein-Taybi syndrome

-“Other than exposure to radiation, there are no known lifestyle-related or environmental causes of brain and spinal cord tumors in children, so at this time there is no way to protect against most of these cancers.” (cancer.org)
+As of now, there are no known life style related or environment related factor except exposure to radiation that would cause brain and spinal cord tumors in children.
+Hence, there is no known way to protect against most of these Cancers.

-Most tumors in the brain or spinal cord do not usually spread.
-Hence, they are not formally staged.
+Since, most tumors in the brain or spinal cord do not usually spread, they are not formally staged.
 Some of the most important factors that determine your child’s prognosis include:

 - The type of tumor

 - The location and size of the tumor

 - If the tumor can be removed by surgery